norama/ai-orchestrator-demo/README.md

 ### Database

-SQLite is used in this demo for simplicity and inspectability.
+SQLite is used for simplicity and inspectability.

-Workflow state is stored as a single JSON snapshot per workflow.
+Each workflow is stored as a single JSON snapshot representing the current aggregate state.
-This reflects the current aggregate state and allows easy evolution toward event-based persistence later.
+This allows easy inspection and prepares the system for event-based persistence later.

 ### Sync vs Async

 Persistence is currently **synchronous**.

-The repository interface is intentionally sync to keep the domain and service layers free of event-loop concerns and to minimize accidental complexity at this stage.
+The repository interface is intentionally synchronous to:
+- keep domain logic free of event-loop concerns
+- minimize accidental complexity

-An async repository implementation can be introduced later when switching to an async DB driver (e.g. async Postgres), without changing the domain model.
+An async repository can be introduced later without changing domain or orchestration code.

+---

+## Testing

+- Unit tests cover:
+  - workflow engine invariants
+  - phase transitions
+  - deterministic domain behavior
+- Tests use in-memory repositories and fake domains
+- Frontend is tested manually (demo scope)

+---

+## Why This Design?

+This project deliberately avoids a “chatbot-first” architecture.

+Instead of treating AI as a stateless function call, the system is built around **explicit workflows** that model how real problem-solving unfolds over time.

+Key design choices:

+- **Workflow as an aggregate**
+  - All state lives in one place
+  - Easy to inspect, persist, suspend, and resume
+- **Explicit phases**
+  - Makes orchestration rules visible and testable
+  - Avoids implicit state machines hidden in prompts
+- **Incremental clarifications**
+  - Reflects real troubleshooting and reasoning
+  - Enables adaptive questioning instead of upfront questionnaires
+- **Domain logic behind protocols**
+  - Allows deterministic implementations today
+  - Enables LLM-backed implementations later without refactoring
+- **Snapshot-based persistence**
+  - Keeps the system simple early on
+  - Leaves room for event sourcing when complexity justifies it
+- **Typed frontend as a workflow driver**
+  - The UI drives the process intentionally
+  - Avoids “fire-and-forget” API usage patterns

+Overall, the design favors **clarity, evolvability, and control** over short-term convenience or raw AI capability.

 ---